 Say you have a well-stocked pantry with all the essentials, but you’re looking to get creative with old favorites.
 Plus, most frozen foods stay safe for so long, you might forget they’re in there!
 It’s time to reach to the back of the shelf and thaw some packages.

 Let’s tackle a few easy recipes to liven up the freezer and pantry staples in your kitchen.

 To create this dish, you can use your favorite variety of flat noodles made with egg or rice.
 The essential ingredient is the sauce — mix San-J Tamari Peanut Sauce.
 Stir fry with chicken, a cooked, scrambled egg, and your favorite vegetables such as peppers, mushrooms and bean sprouts.

-2. Asian Tacos
+2. Korean BBQ Tacos

 The whole family can enjoy this spin on tacos for dinner, and leftovers for lunch!
-Start by marinating chopped sirloin steak in our Asian BBQ Sauce, then sauté and combine it with shredded carrots and cucumber.
+Start by marinating chopped sirloin steak in our Korean BBQ Sauce, then sauté and combine it with shredded carrots and cucumber.
 All that’s left is to load up your soft-shell tortillas and dig in.